QLD CTP Insurance

 As a point of difference, NSW introduced additional legislation in October 2007 to cover people injured in an accident where the accident was simply no ones fault.
 This may include circumstances such as vehicle failure like sudden steering loss or where the driver suffered a heart attack or stroke.
 NSW also has no fault legislation that provides cover for children regardless of whether fault or negligence can be determined.

 Secondly, QLD CTP insurance provides unlimited liability, while claims under the NSW greenslip scheme are capped by a specified amount relevant to the type of injury.

 CTP Insurer Permutations

 There are significant differences to NSW in the way QLD CTP insurance premiums are determined.

 The MAIC sets a floor and ceiling price range for CTP insurance premiums every quarter.
 Insurers can then adjust their premiums but must always remain within the MAIC's price range.
-This is different to NSW where the MAA does not set a price range, but assess the premiums submitted by each of the seven greenslip insurers.
+This is different to NSW where the MAA does not set a price range, but assess the premiums submitted by each of the six greenslip insurers.
 The MAA has the right to reject premiums proposed by the insurers.
 A full explanation on setting green slip prices in NSW is set out on this site.

 The other major difference is the number of insurance categories.
 NSW greenslip insurers are entitled to consider a motorists age, vehicle age, driving record, address, type of car, claims history and numerous other factors to set premiums.
 Queensland has a much simpler scope where the only adjustment an insurer can make is with regard to the type of vehicle.
 For example, all cars are classified as Category 1.
 This means that all cars across the state are charged the same premium by that insurer.